 But luckily I had a natural bristle brush on hand from years ago (remember the faux finishing and glazing phase?).

 It was a perfect fit and mimicked the natural bristles of the Romabio brush.

-You begin by wetting your surface.
-I took my terra cotta pots to my kitchen sink and ran water over them.
+To begin with, start by wetting your surface.
+So I took my terra cotta pots to my kitchen sink and ran water over them.

 First I painted the inside edge of the pot.

 Next I moved to the outside.
 Since I wanted a mottled look, I varied my brush strokes.

 But give it time to cure – I let my pots sit for about 15 minutes.

 That’s the awesome thing about working with this product.
 If you don’t like it then you can simply wash it off.